remygrandin/DrawTheNet.io/README.md

 # License

-This project is licensed under the MIT License. (see LISENCE.TXT)
+This project is licensed under the MIT License. (see LICENSE.txt)

 The logo of the project is licensed under the Apache 2.0 (https://github.com/bytedance/IconPark/blob/master/LICENSE)